rbisdorff/Digraph3/docSphinx/tutorial.rst

    :width: 200 px
    :align: center

-As the original digraph **dg** was connected, the above symmetric and transitive closures will necessarily produce a single strong commponent, ie a complete digraph.
-We may sometimes wish to collapse all strong components in a given digraph and contsruct the so reduced digraph.
-Here we get a single node gathering all the original set of nodes :
+As the original digraph *dg* was connected (see above the result of the ``dg.showShort()`` command), both to the symmetric and transitive closures together, will necessarily produce a single strong commponent, i.e. a complete digraph.
+We may sometimes wish to collapse all strong components in a given digraph and construct the so reduced digraph.
+Using ``StrongComponentsCollapsedDigraph`` constructor here will render a single hyper-node gathering all the original nodes :
+    >>> from digraphs import StrongComponentsCollapsedDigraph
     >>> sc = StrongComponentsCollapsedDigraph(dg)
     >>> sc.showAll()
     *----- show detail -----*